-There are many resources families can turn to as they search for good, solid advice on how to pay for college.
+There are many college admissions books that families can turn to as they search for good, solid advice on the process.

 These books can be comprehensive or touch upon specific aspects of the college admissions process and paying for college.
 They can also provide families with a glimpse into how colleges “think” and “work”: insight that can be most helpful on the road to college journey.

 We did some research and compiled a list (in no particular order) of what many think are the Top Ten Books on Paying for College and College Admissions.

 The Price You Pay for College: An Entirely New Road Map for the Biggest Financial Decision Your Family Will Ever Make by Ron Lieber